nocomplexity/0complexity/principles.md

 ### Rationale
-Use simple solutions over complex solutions.
-Unfortunately designing a simple solution is much harder than creating a complex solution.
-Senior engineers and experts in a domain with years of experience have developed a troubled sight on what is simple and what is complex.
-To be clear: A simple solution is a solution where no configuration, maintenance or control is needed.
+Use simple solutions over complex ones.
+Unfortunately, designing a simple solution is much harder than creating a complex one.
+Senior engineers and domain experts with years of experience often develop a skewed perspective on what is simple and what is complex.
+To be clear: A simple solution is one where no configuration, maintenance, or control is required.

 Elegantly simple designs don’t happen by chance.
-They’re the result of difficult decisions and discussion.
-Whether in the ideation, designing, or the testing phases of projects, all participant play a critical role in restraining the feature sets to reduce the complexity of the resulting product.
+They’re the result of difficult decisions and discussions.
+Whether in the ideation, design, or testing phases of projects, all participants play a critical role in restraining the feature set to reduce the complexity of the resulting product.

 Simple solutions don’t focus on features only, they focus also on clarity.